Yashikabansal16/Project-Hospital_Information_and_Appointment_Management_System/README.md

 #### Step 2: Open the project folder and move into the src directory.
 #### Step 3: Compile all source files to generate the executable.
 #### Step 4: Execute the compiled program to start the system.
+# Usage
+#### 1.Launch the program to access the main menu for managing patients and appointments.
+#### 2.Choose an option (add, search, update, delete) to perform patient-related operations.
+#### 3.Navigate to the appointment section to book, view, or cancel appointments.
+#### 4.Follow on-screen prompts and enter the required details to complete each action.